h2tc-roboticsx/H2TC/README.md

 ### &#x2022; Customized Processing
 If you want to customize the processing, please:
-  * first follow the step 1 and 2 in [How to Process](#•-how-to-process) to get the organized raw data.
+  * First follow the step 1 and 2 in [How to Process](#•-how-to-process) to get the organized raw data.
-  * then in step 3, design your own processing by diving into the processing technical details in [`/doc/processing_techdetails.md`](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/processing_techdetails.md).
+  * Then in step 3, design your own processing by diving into the full technical details in [`/doc/processing_techdetails.md`](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/processing_techdetails.md).
 This document explains how we process the multi-modal, cross-device data.

 ### &#x2022; Trouble Shooting ❗

 #### 1. Reprocess the processed take

-If you want so, you have to manually remove the existing, processed, data.
+If you want so, you have to manually remove the existing processed data.
 If you only want to reprocess the part of the whole take e.g. ZED, you don't need to remove the remaining data.

 #### 2. ZED decoding frames failed

 The current mechanism allows for maximally 10 failed attempts to decode (or grab in ZED term) a frame.
-After failed more 10 times, the decoding will abort and the processing will continue to the next part e.g. next ZED device or next stream.
+Once failed more 10 times, the decoding process will abort and the processing will continue to the next part e.g. next ZED device or next stream.
 The frames have been decoded will be stored, while the rest frames will be ignored.
 This issue usually happens when decoding the last frame.

 To fix this bug, one can simply reprocess the problematic takes [reprocess the processed take](#1-reprocess-the-processed-take).
 <!-- </details> -->